cygnius/nick-fury/WebDev/README.md

 2. Maintainability and organisation of code .
 3. Balancing between speed and quality of code - we understand that candidates can only spend limited time on these challenges.
 If you do make any trade-offs in favour of saving time, do mention them in comments.
 We do value calculated & well reasoned assumptions.
 4. Ownership - going beyond the exact job description to deliver a finished product.
 Optional elements above provide you a way to get more brownie points assuring success.
 5. No submissions to be made with compressed/binary files - all source code should be version controlled and visible in plain text in github.
-This is essential to our idealogy of public submission by interview candidates, not creating a competitive advantage for EffDog employees or organization.
+This is essential to our idealogy of public submission by interview candidates, not creating a competitive advantage for EffX employees or organization.
 6. How much the candidate stays in touch with us during the process of the project.
 7. Follow [best practices](https://github.community/t/best-practices-for-pull-requests/10195) for pull requests.
 8. [Guidelines](https://gist.github.com/turbo/efb8d57c145e00dc38907f9526b60f17) for clean commit messages.